minki-j/ai-mock-coding-interview-agent/README.md

 ## Running on Docker

-Before you run the docker compose file, you need to set the ANTHROPIC_API_KEY environment variable.
+Before you run the docker compose file, you **MUST** set the ANTHROPIC_API_KEY environment variable in the docker compose file.
 You can get it from [here](https://console.anthropic.com/keys).
-If you prefer OpenAI, you can set the OPENAI_API_KEY environment variable.
+If you prefer OpenAI, you can set the OPENAI_API_KEY environment variable in the docker compose file.

 ## Running on Local Machine